 The unpacked files are

-After you have downloaded and unpacked the Tanzu Kubernetes Grid CLI binary to your bootstrap environment, you must make it available to the system.
+After you have downloaded and unpacked the Tanzu Kubernetes Grid CLI binary on your bootstrap environment, you must make it available to the system.

 Rename the CLI binary for your platform to